Executive and Operations Staff

 Director of Community Partnerships

-A Mount Pearl native, Trevor has returned to his home province, having spent the past three seasons in community partnerships with the Edmonton Oilers of the National Hockey League.
-Prior to moving to Edmonton, Murphy spent eight years with Hockey Canada’s Atlantic Regional Centre in Saint John, NB.
+A Mount Pearl native, Trevor returned to his home province in 2011, having spent the previous three seasons in community partnerships with the Edmonton Oilers of the National Hockey League.
+Prior to moving to Edmonton, Trevor spent eight years with Hockey Canada’s Atlantic Regional Centre in Saint John, NB.

 Contact Trevor at [email protected].